mdvanes/mdworld-stox/README.md

 # TODO

-* when opening client first and then in another window admin, only admin shows under connected clients
+* Admin should have diagonal background
+* Stox (Initrode, CollaboSmart, Umbrella Co.)
+* Stox: when updating in admin, then opening a client, the default values are shown instead of the values selected at admin.
+This is because the admin doesn't update the model but directly sends the values to the node server.
+This should be converted to the Angular approach.
 * inheritance
 * angular websockets, see AdminSocket
-* first features: -connected clients-, log, stox (Initrode, CollaboSmart, Umbrella Co.)
+* feature: messaging (multiple messages)
 * other features (mirror, icons behind connected clients, limit admin to 1 logged in?)
+* when opening client first and then in another window admin, only admin shows under connected clients
 * Grunt with compass, jshint and that does foreman start/npm start
 * convert PHP features
 * add Angular. implement routing with Angular for admin/client pages